zjy-T/Bay-Wheels/README.md

 # An Analysis of the Bay Wheels Bike Share System Data
 Author: Jiayi Zhang

+# Scope:
-# Scope #: Data wrangling and visual analysis was performed on a dataset of over 5 million, containing various data collected between 2017 and 2020 by the Bay Wheel bike share platform.
+Data wrangling and visual analysis was performed on a dataset of over 5 million, containing various data collected between 2017 and 2020 by the Bay Wheel bike share platform.
 The four steps of this wrangling effort will be briefly summarized below.

 # Step 1: Data Gathering